FAQ

 What if I already have hearing aids?

-Perfect!
 Many patients don't realize their devices aren't programmed correctly or aren't the right fit for their specific needs.

-I can assess your current hearing aids, identify gaps in programming or fitting, and optimize them for better performance—often dramatically improving results from devices you already own.
+I can assess your current hearing aids, identify gaps in programming or fitting, and optimize them for better performance — often dramatically improving results from devices you already own.
 Sometimes all you need is expert analysis and proper adjustments.
 Other times, we might discover you need different technology or a different approach entirely.

 Do I need to come in person, or is everything virtual?